about

 Director Of Research

-Mr. Dale Aluf leads SIGNAL’s interdisciplinary research team, developing in-depth knowledge and theories for policy practitioners working in the sphere of Sino-Israeli relations.
+Mr. Dale Aluf leads SIGNAL Group’s interdisciplinary research team, developing in-depth knowledge and theories for policy practitioners working in the sphere of Sino-Israeli relations.
 Dale has been a Visiting Fellow at the Intellisia Institute in Guangzhou, China, where he researched China’s Belt & Road Initiative, the Digital Silk Road, and social science perspectives on Artificial Intelligence.
 His areas of expertise include Chinese foreign policy, China-Middle East relations, the geopolitics of technology, cross-cultural analysis, and political psychology.
 Mr. Aluf’s writing and commentary have appeared in The Diplomat, Asia Times, Jerusalem Post, Calcalist, Ynet, N12, Times of Israel, East Asia Forum, Zawya, and Defense Horizon Journal.
-Before joining SIGNAL in 2017, Dale worked as a profiler for eight years in Israel’s aviation sector, conducting various security assessments in Africa, Asia, and Europe.
+Before joining SIGNAL Group in 2017, Dale worked as a profiler for eight years in Israel’s aviation sector, conducting various security assessments in Africa, Asia, and Europe.
 While living in South Africa, he received training in cognitive neuropsychology and psychodynamic group analysis.
 Dale holds an MSc in Applied Psychology from the University of Liverpool and is a member of the International Society of Political Psychology.

 Tommy Steiner